luckysetiawan/learn-solidity/README.md

 1. Counter: stores count variable with a function to increment the count
 1. DataTypes: variable scopes and common data types
+1. Arrays: 1D and 2D Arrays and array manipulation methods